Sands Atlantic City: Pratt era (1981–1998)

 The Sands joined with the neighboring Claridge Hotel and Casino to build an elevated moving sidewalk, opened in 1988, to bring visitors from the boardwalk to the two properties.

 Pratt Hotel announced plans in 1987 to build a sister property called the Sands Boardwalk at the site of the unfinished Penthouse Boardwalk Hotel and Casino, while the existing property would be renamed as the Sands Park.
 Later reports had the new property's name as the Hollywood Hotel and Casino, or the Sands Hollywood.
-The plan was killed when Penthouse instead sold the site to Donald Trump in March 1989.
+The plan was scrapped when Penthouse instead sold the site to Donald Trump in March 1989.

 The Sands took over the long vacant Jefferson Hotel, adjacent to its parking garage, in 1989, to be converted into administrative offices.

 In the early 1990s, as legalized gambling spread to new states, the Pratts established Hollywood Casino Corp.
 (HWCC) to develop new casinos under the Hollywood Casino name.
 At the time of its initial public offering in 1993, HWCC owned an 80 percent stake in Pratt Hotel.

 A second-floor gaming area was opened in 1994, with a ribbon-cutting by Governor Christie Whitman.
 The extra 26000 sqft, including a new racebook, gave the Sands the fourth largest casino in Atlantic City.

 The Sands announced a new plan in 1994 to rebrand itself as a Hollywood Casino within two years.
 A video store was opened at the property, along with the film-themed "Epic Buffet", decorated with props from classic movies.
 The rebranding was never completed.

 As the Sands's high debt load and poor cash flow dragged down its parent company, HWCC decided in 1996 to divest itself of the property.
 At year's end, all of HWCC's stock in Pratt Hotel was distributed to HWCC shareholders, and Pratt Hotel was renamed as Greate Bay Casino Corporation.